watercpp/water/water/xtr/readme.md

         }
     };

-    constexpr xtr::create<fputs_stdout, xtr::end_with_newline> sout;
+    constexpr xtr::create<fputs_stdout, xtr::end_with_linebreak> sout;

 Use it like this:

     sout << "hello world" << 123 << '!';

-    sout << "a newline\n";
+    sout << "a linebreak\n";

-A newline is added to the first expression, but not the second because it already ends with a newline.
+A linebreak is added to the first expression, but not the second because it already ends with a linebreak.

 Multiple threads can use the `sout` object at the same time without locks.
 Each thread writes one line at a time, so the output is never mixed in the middle of a line. (`fputs` should be safe to